filipizydorczyk/firefox-session-manager/README.md

 ![](./assets/example.gif)

+When u create new session it's basically fresh firefox.
+U have:

+-   no extensions installed
+-   no cookies
+-   no history
+-   no bookmarks

+Once u will switch back to previous session u get back all these things back

 # ⌨️ Usage

 -   `figer list` - lists session that u can switch to (current session will be not listed)